nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 the TCP sender side are stored in a 'bytes_acked' variable in the TCP control block.
 When 'bytes_acked' becomes greater than or equal to the value of the cwnd, 'bytes_acked' is reduced by the value of cwnd.
 Next, cwnd is incremented by a full-sized segment (SMSS).
-Whereas in ns-3 New Reno, cwnd is increased by (1/cwnd) with a rounding off due to type casting into int.
+In contrast, in ns-3 NewReno, cwnd is increased by (1/cwnd) with a rounding off due to type casting into int.

 .. code-block:: c++